 3.1.1 General

-The Monitoring Plan describes the measures for evaluating the performance and effectiveness of the remedy to reduce or mitigate contamination at the site.
-Monitoring of other ECs is described in Chapter 4, Operation, Monitoring and Maintenance Plan.
-This Monitoring Plan may only be revised with the approval of NYSDEC.
+The SMP describes the measures for evaluating the performance and effectiveness of the remedy to reduce or mitigate contamination at the site.
+The SMP may only be revised with the approval of NYSDEC.

 3.1.2 Purpose and Schedule